 All Chairpersons and Co-Chairs of Committees must be “Active” category members, except as otherwise provided herein.
 All such committees of the Association, as well as all other committees established by the President or by majority vote of the Executive Committee or Board of Directors, shall function subject to and under the direction of the Executive Committee.

 The Chairperson and/or Co-Chairs of each Standing Committee, with the assistance and concurrence of the Executive Committee shall annually define the duties and responsibilities of their Committee.
 The President, Executive Committee or the Board of Directors may authorize the establishment of Special Committees, the duties and responsibilities of which shall be defined by the Executive Committee.

 All committees shall consist of no less than a Chairperson and two (2) additional members, not including any ex-officio members as provided for in these By-Laws.
-Chairpersons may select committee members from any category of membership, including non-voting Associate or Affiliate members, or non-association members because of a unique or special skill pre-approved by the President, due to a demonstrated particular expertise or unique skill, not available from any active member, for the betterment of the Association.
+Chairpersons may select committee members from any category of membership, including non-voting Associate or Affiliate members, or non-association members because of a unique or special skill pre-approved by the Executive Committee due to a demonstrated particular expertise or unique skill, needed by the committee for the betterment of the Association.

-A person, whose membership in the Association has been suspended or judged to be not in good standing, may request re-admission and return to a status of good standing in the Association by applying to the Membership Committee.
-If membership has been revoked, a new application is required no less than one year from the date of revocation.
+A person, whose membership in the Association has been suspended or judged to not be in good standing, may request re-admission and return to a status of good standing in the Association by applying to the Membership Committee.
+If membership had been revoked, a new application is required no less than one year from the date of revocation.

 B. Membership and disciplinary decisions shall be final, and there shall be no appeal.

-Article XIV.
-Profits and Distribution of Assets upon Dissolution
+Article XIII Profits and Distribution of Assets upon Dissolution

 A SIGNED ORIGINAL OF THIS DOCUMENT IS MAINTAINED IN THE ASSOCIATION’S ADMINISTRATIVE OFFICE AND BY THE SECRETARY.